Phone: 951-294-6385 e. 3043

 Enough of my proud-parent babble….

-I’ve been teaching since 1985 (yep, that’s A LONG TIME!)
-97% of those years have been with 5th graders; it’s obvious that I adore these “tweens” and all of the curiosity, laughter, and enthusiasm that comes with them.
+I’ve been teaching since 1985 (yep, that’s A LONG TIME!), 97% of those years have been with 5th graders; it’s obvious that I adore these “tweens” and all of the curiosity, laughter, and enthusiasm that comes with them.
 I love reading and writing, history, and integrating technology into our lives.
-I also love teaching math; I wasn’t a strong math student, but I think that makes me a better math teacher as I understand that not everyone gets it the first time or the same way.
+I also love teaching math.
+I wasn’t a strong math student as a child, but I think that has made me a better math teacher as I understand that not everyone gets it the first time or the same way.
 The never-ending questioning of science excites me, and attacking those inquiries with my students invigorates me.
 All this to say that although I’ve always felt that I could teach middle or high school students, I would wilt in a classroom in which I taught the same subject over and over.
 In 5th grade, every day is new… every HOUR is new.

 During those hours, my most important job is to be sure that each student feels safe and valued within our community.
 I will often say, “None of us is as smart as all of us,” truly believing that everyone has a talent or strength to contribute to our class as a whole or smaller groups as we work together to learn together.